Rupert Hohwieler 02/12/22

 Sessions Arts Club | Clerkenwell

-Sessions Art Club – a grade II listed ex-courthouse – is a place that you could pop into just on the basis of taking a few neat pics for the ‘gram, as not only is it one of the best fancy restaurants in London, it’s also insanely good looking.
-Although… that wouldn’t quite be doing it justice.
-While the space is certainly swoon-worthy (it looks like it’s been pulled from a dreamy Italian indie film, with peeled-back, pastel-shaded plaster walls and arched windows, filling the space with streams of sunlight), the food isn’t here to play second fiddle.
+Sessions Art Club is insanely good-looking, set in a grade II listed ex-courthouse that looks like it’s been pulled from a dreamy Italian indie film.
+You could come here just to crane your next at the peeled-back, pastel-shaded plaster walls and arched windows that fill the space with shafts of sunlight… but that wouldn’t quite be doing it justice.
+While the space is certainly swoon-worthy, the food isn’t here to play second fiddle.
 Polpetto’s Florence Knight is the unstoppable force behind the menu, sticking to a ‘three-to-four central ingredients’ rule, whilst also keeping things fresh, changing the menu almost weekly.

 Details: The Old Sessions House, 22 Clerkenwell Green, EC1R 0NA | Book here